LakeinLove/Mage-The-Awakening/Magic/Arcana/Spirit.md

 ## General Description

 Spirit mages understand those repercussions, and know that it falls to them to act as intercessors between the Visible and the Invisible.
 Spirit’s purview is the Shadow Realm and its denizens, the spirits.\
-The flows of Essence that empower them and the Gauntlet that holds them apart from our world also fall under this Arcanum’s dominion.
+The flows of Essence that empower them and the Gauntlet that holds them apart from our world also fall under this [[Arcanum]]’s dominion.

-[[The Gauntlet]] is the membrane with which the Spirit Arcanum contends and interacts.
+[[The Gauntlet]] is the membrane with which the Spirit [[Arcanum]] contends and interacts.

 ---